Timeshares: Is ownership worth the expense?

 A timeshare is a deeded interest in a specific resort-type property.
-Even though you only own a small part of the property, you usually have voting rights and a voice in operation and maintenance of the resort.
+Even though you only own a small part of the property, you usually have voting rights and a voice in the operation and maintenance of the resort.

 According to the American Resort Development Association (ARDA), overbuilt condo projects were converted to timeshare resorts in the 1970s.

 Variable or Floating Week.
 Variable vacation periods or floating weeks at specific resorts became a popular deeded option for buyers over the next decade.
-Many timeshares now run on a points-based system.

-“Right To Use” (RTU) timeshares are a subset of each of the three types of timeshares.
+“Right To Use” (RTU) or Non-Deeded timeshares, are a subset of each of the three types of timeshares.
 In an RTU, you don't actually own a share of an RTU property.